 You love your cat like family right?
 That means you want to provide the best toys to keep them happy!
 But you don’t need to waste a lot of money when you can make your own fun toys for your kitty!

 That way you can spend quality time with your family instead of spending your holidays rushing and looking for toys that have already sold out.

 Just make sure to put the toys away when you aren’t supervising your kitty’s playtime.
-Here are ten ways to make DIY homemade toys that your cat will most definitely love.
+Here are nine ways to make DIY homemade toys that your cat will most definitely love.